-Under Von Blücher, Von Zirngibl fought at Waterloo in 1815 (although his gravestone incorrectly dates the battle to 1816).
+Under Von Blücher, Von Zirngibl fought in the Battle of Waterloo, Belgium.
 During the famous defeat of Napoleon Bonaparte, which the victorious Duke of Wellington called “the nearest-run thing you ever saw in your life,” the young Andreas lost the limb.

 He returned to Bavaria, where he made a living as a fisherman on the Danube River.
 He married and he and his wife had five children.
 With a large family to care for and in search of new opportunities, Von Zirngibl moved to America.
 He and his family arrived in Chicago in 1854, which back then was a town of some 50,000 inhabitants.
 According to his descendants, he purchased 44 acres of land near the mouth of the Calumet River, at a total cost of $160 in gold.